Saasufy/saasufy-components/README.md

 - `computable-value`: If this attribute is present, it will be possible to execute expressions using the `{{expression}}` syntax inside the `value` attribute.
 - `autocapitalize`: Can be `on` or `off` - It will set the auto-capitalize attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-capitalization of the first character which is typed into the input element.
 - `autocorrect`: Can be `on` or `off` - It will set the auto-correct attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-correct.
+- `input-props`: Can be used to set additional attributes on the inner `input` element.
+Must be in the format `attr1=value1,attr2=value2`.

 ### input-combiner